Yarn weight comparison chart

 I put together a small comparison chart with most common US and UK / Europe / AU crochet terms in English and Estonian.

-I put together a little comparison chart based on the most common crochet hook brands.
+I put together a little comparison chart based on the sizing of the most common crochet hook brands.

 In this post I will talk a little about the parts of a crochet stitch and different ways you can insert your hook through a stitch.